loganwilliams/Pyramids.jl/README.md

 # Pyramids

 A pyramid representation library for Julia.
+Parts are loosely based on [MatlabPyrTools](http://www.cns.nyu.edu/lcv/software.php), by NYU's Laboratory for Computer Vision.

 ## Project Status